Oxurion Receives Transparency Notification from Atlas Special Opportunities LLC

 Regulated Information

-Oxurion received a transparency notification on August 2, 2023, from Atlas Special Opportunities, LLC indicating that as of July 27, 2023, it held 71,426,269 shares of the then outstanding 1,524,093,238 shares, and therefore crossed below the threshold (5%) by virtue of the acquisition and sale of voting securities.
+Oxurion received a transparency notification on August 5,2023, from Atlas Special Opportunities, LLC indicating that as of August 2, 2023, it held 30,008,628 shares of the then outstanding 1,524,093,238 shares, and therefore crossed below the threshold (3%) by virtue of the sale of voting securities.
 See Annex 1.

 About Oxurion